 Arts and Culture

 Photo by Vitit Kantabutra Southeast Idaho Arts & Culture Southeast Idaho has wonderful Performing Arts Theatres.
 Find upcoming shows on our Events page.
 Historic Downtown hosts the First Friday Art Walk every first Friday of the month at locations throughout Downtown.

 Mountain Biking and Cycling Trails There are 100’s of miles of mountain bike trails within the public lands of Southeast Idaho!
 The Portneuf Greenway has miles of scenic bike paths in the heart of Pocatello.
 We have a Free Interactive Trail Map website!
 You can zoom into the area you are interested in, click the trail and print the map or use your smart phone with geolocation!
 Click on a trail and a window shows trail details.
-You can export your map to Google Earth, a GPS device or the Avenza Maps App for use in areas with no mobile coverage.
-Try out Pocatello City Creek Trail Maps!
-The Portneuf Greenway has miles of scenic trails in the heart of our Pocatello, connecting lives and world class destinations.
-The Mission of the Portneuf Greenway Foundation is to create a network of bicycle and pedestrian trails throughout the Greater Pocatello Area.
+You can export our map to Google Earth, a GPS device or the Avenza Maps App for use in areas with no mobile coverage.

 Breweries & Nightlife